The Chase (Doctor Who): Commercial releases

+The Mechonoids were given a press launch on 14 April 1965, and their merchandising rights were offered to manufacturers; several reached out the following day.
+Herts Plastic Moulders produced a push-along figure to match its Dalek model, and Cherilea Toys sold a two-inch plastic toy for one shilling, though both sold poorly and the latter's moulds were soon modified for a different range.
+Tower Press printed dry transfers of Mechonoids; manufacturer S. Guiterman & Co. went into liquidation shortly thereafter.
+The merchandising efforts were considered failures; Doctor Who Magazine's Marcus Hearn felt it led the BBC to realise the difficulty in repeating the Daleks' success.
+Other companies produced models, such as Fine Art Casings in 1986 and Media Collectables in 2001.
+Mechonoids also appeared in Souvenir Press's annual The Dalek World (1965), a strip in several issues of TV Century 21 from 1965 to 1966, and subsequently in spinoff media such as Big Finish Productions and Daleks!.

-The Mechonoids proved successful in toys and merchandising, with several models and figures designed and released as early as 1965.
-They also appeared in a strip in the comic TV Century 21.
-The final episode of the serial was released as a seven-inch EP by Century 21 Records in April 1966, titled The Daleks; it features new incidental music, additional narration by David Graham, and a recording of the theme music by Eric Winstone.
+The final episode of The Chase was released as a seven-inch EP by Century 21 Records in April 1966, titled The Daleks; it features new incidental music, additional narration by David Graham, and a recording of the theme music by Eric Winstone.
 Music and sound effects from the serial were released as part of 30 Years at the Radiophonic Workshop, released by BBC 3D in July 1993.
 Sound effects were also included on Doctor Who at the BBC Radiophonic Workshop Volume 1: The Early Years 1963–1969, released by BBC Music in May 2000, and sound effects and music were featured on Doctor Who: The 50th Anniversary Collection, released by Silva Screen Records in December 2013 and reissued in November 2014.